- The best new restaurants in Sydney have been rounded up by the Sydney Travel Guide.

 Where else should I eat in Sydney?

-While Neptune’s Grotto (beneath Clam Bar) and Olympus Dining are currently the top picks in Sydney, there’s still plenty of other places that are helping push the city’s dining scene further onto the world stage to rival the likes of London, Chicago, Tokyo and New York City.
+While Neptune’s Grotto (beneath Clam Bar) and The Collective are currently the top picks in Sydney, there’s still plenty of other places that are helping push the city’s dining scene further onto the world stage to rival the likes of London, Chicago, Tokyo and New York City.

 Neil Perry is doing great things over in Double Bay with both Song Bird and Margaret (and the drinks menu at jazz and cocktail bar Bobbie’s is delicious).
 Executive Chef Jacob Lee has perfected the art of Korean BBQ at Soot in Barangaroo.
 Sydneysiders can’t get enough of the chip butty with butter chicken gravy at Derrel’s.
 Head chef Jamie Robertson put the historic Sheraton Grand Sydney Hyde Park onto a winner with Sydney Common.

 There’s more.
 Executive chef Mike Eggert has given Merivale another stunner with Good Luck Restaurant Lounge.
-Head chef Charles Woodward and Joel Bickford are going great things with The Grill at The International in Martin Place.
+Head chef Charles Woodward and Joel Bickford are going great things with The Grill at The International in Martin Place and Tilda Dining in Sofitel Sydney Wentworth.

 You’ll also want to head on over the North Sydney, where Etymon Projects is doing weighty work with talent like Executive Chef Rhys Connell, who heads up the Walker Street precinct with bakery and wine bar Sol, bar and lounge Soluna, Japanese eatery and sake bar Genzo and providore Una.
 It’s a great place to mix-and-match: grab some Japanese dishes, maybe sit at the chef’s table as well, and then back that with some wine at Sol.
 This choose-your-own-dining-adventure approach is completely transforming how people eat out in Sydney.